beowulfey/pylinnaeo/README.md

+Quick note -- this program is still being actively developed!
+It's not quite feature complete, although it's close!
+If you like it but find something is missing or broken, please leave a note in the issues tab (or wait a few days -- I'm adding stuff pretty regularly at the moment)

+Thanks! --beowulfey

 # LINNAEO #

 Linnaeo is a python program I made mostly as an exercise in learning how to code a GUI... but also to solve a